-1. In Kant's doctrine of pure intuition [Lehre von der reinen Anschauung] the assumption of a mathematical intuition is afflicted [behaftet] with various questionable [bedenklichen] additional aspects [?
+1. In Kant's doctrine of pure intuition [Lehre von der reinen Anschauung] the assumption of a mathematical intuition is afflicted [behaftet] with various questionable [bedenklichen] additions [?
 Zusatzmomenten].
-We can leave aside all these additions [zusätzlichen Momente], like such as the claim of tge obligation [Verbindlichkeit] of that the intuition of space and time is required for physics and the distinction between "sensuous [sinnlich]" and "pure" intuition, but still acknowledge, however, that there is an intuitive mathematical idea [anschauliche mathematische Vorstellung] of spacial relationships [Verhältnissen], on the basis of which, at least to a certain extent, we can quasi read off properties of configurations by means of their intuitive representation. spacial relationships can be represented in an intuitive mathematical way, and we can, at least to a certain extent, read off the properties of configurations, as it were, from their intuitive representation.
-The kind of phantasy ["imagination" is "Einbildungskraft"] [Phantasie] involved does not have to be fundamentally different from that which a composing musician composer uses in the domain of sounds [Töne] when he predetermines envisages [vorausbestimmt] combinations of tones [Klangkombinationen] in his imagination [Vorstellung].
+We can leave aside all these additions [zusätzlichen Momente], like the claim of an obligation [Verbindlichkeit] of the intuition of space and time for physics or the distinction between "sensuous [sinnlich]" and "pure" intuition, and still acknowledge that there is an intuitive mathematical representation [anschauliche mathematische Vorstellung] of spacial relationships [Verhältnissen], on the basis of which, at least to a certain extent, we can read off properties of configurations by means of their intuitive representation.
+The kind of imagination [Phantasie] does not need to be fundamentally different than that which a composing musician uses in the domain of notes [Töne] when he predetermines [vorausbestimmt] combinations of tones [Klangkombinationen] in his imagination [Vorstellung].

-2. It is suggested not advisable to distinguish between "arithmetical" and "geometrical" intuition not according to spatial or temporal moments [Momente des Räumlichen und Zeitlichen], but with regard to the distinction of what is between discrete and what is continuous [dem Diskreten und dem Kontinuierlichen].
-Thereafter Accordingly, the idea [Vorstellung] of a figure that is composed of discrete parts, in which the parts themselves are considered either only in their relation to the whole figure or according to certain coarser distinctive features [Unterscheidungsmerkmalen] that have been specially singled out, is arithmetical; furthermore, the idea [Vorstellung] of a formal process that is performed with such a figure and that is considered only with regard to the change that it causes [two words omitted.
-I'd put them back in as the sentence is incomprehensible otherwise] is likewise arithmetical.
-By contrast, the representations [Vorstellungen] of continuous change, of continuously variable [variierbar] magnitudes, moreover topological representations [Vorstellungen], like those of the shapes of lines and plains [Linien- und Flächengestalten], are geometrical.
-Why is "Vorstellung translated both as "idea" and as "representation" in this para?
+2. It is suggested not to distinguish between "arithmetical" and "geometrical" intuition according to spacial or temporal moments [Momente des Räumlichen und Zeitlichen], but with regard to the distinction of what is discrete and what is continuous [dem Diskreten und dem Kontinuierlichen].
+Thereafter the representation [Vorstellung] of a figure that is composed of discrete parts, in which the parts themselves are considered either only in their relation to the whole figure or according to certain coarser distinctive features [Unterscheidungsmerkmalen] that have been specially singled out, is arithmetical.
+Furthermore, also the representation [Vorstellung] of a formal process that is performed with such a figure and that is considered only with regard to the change that it causes is arithmetical.
+In contrast, the representations [Vorstellungen] of continuous change, of continously variable [variierbar] magnitudes, moreover topological representations [Vorstellungen], like those of the shape of lines and plains [Linien- und Flächengestalten], are geometrical.

-3. The boundaries [Grenzen] of what is intuitively representable [der anschaulichen Vorstellbarkeit] are blurred vague [unscharf].
+3. The boundaries [Grenzen] of what is intuitively representable [der anschaulichen Vorstellbarkeit] are blurred [unscharf].
 This is the reason that has led to the systematical sharpening of the arithmetical and geometrical concepts that are obtained by intuition, as it has been done in part by the axiomatic method [axiomatische Verfahren], in part by the introduction of formally motivated kinds of judgments and rules of inference [Urteils- und Schlußweisen].
-What is methodically special in this case is that the formally motivated elements that were to be introduced had already been provided largely by logic, like the principle of "tertium non datur", which is synonymous [gleichbedeutend] with the assumption that every statement can be negated [der Negationsfähigkeit eines jeden Satzes] in the sense of a strict contradictory opposite [strikt kontradiktorischen Gegenteils]; in addition also the objectification [?
+What is methodically special in this case is that the formally motivated elements that were to be introduced had already been provided largely by logic, like the principle of "tertium non datur", which is synonymous [gleichbedeutend] with the assumption that every sentence can be negated [der Negationsfähigkeit eines jeden Satzes] in the sense of a strict contradictory opposite [strikt kontradiktorischen Gegenteils]; in addition also the objectification [?
 Vergegenständlichung] of the concepts (predicates, relations) and extensions of concepts [Begriffsumfänge].

 Remark.
-[Anmerkung] It is noteworthy historically, that in Aristotelian logic the tertium non datur is nowhere required in the well-known 19 modes [there are only 4 figures, but 19 modes (Barbara, Celarent, etc.)] of inference [Schlußfiguren], because the general affirmative judgment is interpreted in such a way that it asserts the existence of objects that fall under the concept of subject [Subjektbegriff].
-(Note the rule "ex mere negativis nihil sequitur" [insert parenthetical translation!] from this point of view.)
+[Anmerkung] It is noteworthy historically, that in Aristotelian logic the tertium non datur is nowhere required in the well-known 19 figures of inference [Schlußfiguren], because the general affirmative judgment is interpreted in such a way that it asserts the existence of objects that fall under the concept of subject [Subjektbegriff].
+(Note the rule "ex mere negativis nihil sequitur" from this point of view.)